-Α. FOR MB/BSP-FSS COMMITTEE CONFIRMATION OF DIRECTORS & OFFICERS - Within twenty (20) banking days from the date of election/re-election of the directors or meeting of the Board in which the officers are appointed/promoted Requiring MB/ BSP-FSSC Conf.
+A. FOR MB/BSP-FSS COMMITTEE CONFIRMATION OF DIRECTORS & OFFICERS - Within twenty (20) banking days from the date of election/re-election of the directors or meeting of the Board in which the officers are appointed/promoted Requiring MB/BSP-FSSC Conf.
 Not Requiring BSP Conf.
-Officers requiring a President/CEO, Chief different set of Compliance Officer, minimum qualifications Chief Audit Executive, e.g. Security Officer, Head/In- charge of E/FCDU Operations, Chief Risk Officer and and Head/In-charge of Import Directors Trust Officer and Export Financing Operations 1 Letter-request for BSP Letter-request for BSP N/A confirmation signed by confirmation signed by the President/CEO with President/CEO (or by the an affirmative statement CG Committee or Board that the Bank has Chairman in case of the conducted a fit and appointment of proper test on the President/CEO) with an ı proper test on the subject director/s and is President/CEO) with an affirmative statement that
+Directors President/CEO, Chief Compliance Officer, Chief Audit Executive, Chief Risk Officer and Trust Officer Officers requiring a different set of minimum qualifications e.g. Security Officer, Head/In- charge of E/FCDU Operations, and Head/In-charge of Import and Export Financing Operations 1 Letter-request for BSP Letter-request for BSP N/A confirmation signed by the President/CEO with an affirmative statement that the Bank has conducted a fit and proper test on the subject director/s and is taking full responsibility thereon on ensuring that the director meets the eligibility requirement & qualifications confirmation signed by President/CEO (or by the CG Committee or Board Chairman in case of the appointment of President/CEO) with an affirmative statement that the Bank has conducted a fit and proper test on the officer(s) concerned and is taking full responsibility thereon on ensuring that the officer meets the

-89 Recommendation #16.1 per SEC Memorandum Cir.
+93 Recommendation #16.1 per SEC Memorandum Cir.
 No. 19 s2016 (New CG Code for PLCs)

-90 Pursuant to Recommendation #10.1 per SEC Memorandum Cir.
+94 Pursuant to Recommendation #10.1 per SEC Memorandum Cir.
 No. 19 s2016 (New CG Code for PLCs) and SEC Memorandum Cir.
 No. 4 s2019 re: "Sustainability Reporting Guidelines for PLCs"

-taking full responsibility the Bank has conducted a

-thereon on ensuring that fit and proper test on the

-the director meets the officer(s) concerned and is

-eligibility requirement & taking full responsibility

-qualifications thereon on ensuring that

-quanneations

-the officer meets the

 eligibility requirement &

-qualifications
+0 qualifications

 2 Secretary's Certificate Secretary's Certificate N/A

 under oath attesting the under oath attesting the

-following: following:

-a) Resolution of the a) Resolution of the Board
+following: a) Resolution of the following: a) Resolution of the Board

 stockholders or Board of of Directors approving the

 Directors approving the appointment; and

 election; and b) For a foreigner

-•

 b) For re-elected director, appointed as officer, that

 attendance by the the corresponding Alien

 director concerned to the Employment Permit issued

 Board meetings held for by the Department of

 the last twelve (12) Labor and Employment

 months covering the was secured.

 term of service,

 indicating percentage of

 attendance to Board

 meetings.

-3 Ü ph (2" x 2") taken within the last six (6) months 91 92 -
+3 ph (2" x 2") taken within the

-for the above directors and officers, including officers ranking SVP & up for
+officers, including officers

-their appointment/promotion together with a letter signed by President/
+otion together with a letter -

 ment that the Bank has con

 cerned and is taking full res

-ensuring that the officer meets the eligibility requirement & qualification of the state of the

-and the duly notarized authorization form for querying the Bangko Sentral
+ensuring that the officer meets the eligibility requirement & qualifications and the duly notarized authorization form for querying the Bangko Sentral

 Records per Appendix 80.

 4 Certification Under Certification Under Oath N/A

 Oath of the director of the officer concerned

 concerned that: that:

 a) He/she possesses all a) He/she possesses all

 the qualifications and the qualifications and

 none of the none of the

-disqualifications to disqualifications to
+disqualifications to disqualifications t

-become a director become an officer

-b) For first-time directors b) For officers who are
+become a director b) For first-time directors become an officer b) For officers who are

-in a particular holding concurrent
+in a particular I

-positions in

-bank/banking group:
+bank/banking group: -

+, 33 1 1

+■ He/she has attended 90vernmeni/90v i-

-1 He/she has attended government/gov't-
+He/she has attended the seminar on

-, ,
+the seminar on owned and controlled

+• owned and controlled corporations (GOCC),

+the seminar on corporate governance owned and controlled

+the seminar on corporate governance in accordance with owned and controlled corporations (GOCC), written permission from

+the seminar on corporate governance in accordance with the BSP-prescribed owned and controlled corporations (GOCC), written permission from the government agency

-the seminar on corporate governance owned and controlled corporations (GOCC),
+the seminar on corporate governance in accordance with the BSP-prescribed syllabus on the same, owned and controlled corporations (GOCC), written permission from the government agency as required by the Civil